nitya/BUILD25-LAB333/docs/01-Workshop/00-Setup/00-self-guided.md

         az login --use-device-code
         ```
     1. This starts a browser-based authentication flow.
 Follow the instructions in the terminal to complete this process. **When logging into Azure, use the Skillable credentials above.**
-    1. Return to the VS Code terminal when done. _Congratulations!
+    1. Return to the VS Code terminal when done and press `Enter` if asked about subscription choice. _Congratulations!
 You are logged into Azure!_.

     You don't need to deploy any infrastructure - **this is already done for you!**